Advice to Reduce the Likelihood of a Winter-Weather Loss

 While a PURE member was away on vacation, their alarm system alerted them to movement within the home.
 When the police department responded, they saw no signs of a break-in.
 When a family member inspected the home, however, they discovered a burst pipe.
 Four burst pipes in the attic had allowed water to run for more than 24 hours and leak onto each floor of the home.
 The damages resulted in a loss of over $1 million.

 Uninsulated pipes in the attic.
-Burst pipes in the attic accounted for two of our largest winter weather losses in 2015—one of which had more than $2 million in damages.
-When pipes burst in an attic, water spreads to the floors below.
+Burst pipes in the attic or on an upper level of the home accounted for two of our largest winter weather losses in 2019—both of which had more than $2 million in damages.
+When pipes burst in an attic or on an upper level, water spreads to the floors below.
 This can damage the entire home if left unattended.

 Recommendation: Properly insulate pipes in your attic and other unheated areas of your home to prevent them from freezing.
 Schedule an inspection to determine if your pipes are at risk.
 If you plan to build a new home in the future, we recommend installing pipes close to heated areas.